Walks from Leeds

 MapBeautiful walks starting or ending at Leeds Station.

-Morley Station to Leeds Station
+Morley to Leeds

 Great view of Leeds from the top of the rise.
 A mix of rural and urban with great views towards Leeds: downhill through Morley, residential streets, the last few fields before the city, then past White Rose, along a busy ring road, up to Beeston and a high ridge with a steep grassy drop to a footbridge over the M621, through Holbeck, a final canal- and riverside approach with steps up to the station.
 Plenty of steps and some uneven and steep footpaths.

+Warnings: A fifth urban.
 Steps and some uneven, steep footpaths; a steep grassy bank drops to the M621 footbridge.
 A busy ring road to walk along by White Rose.

-Leeds Station to Garforth Station
+Leeds to Garforth

 A largely level route out of the city, starting along the River Aire and city-centre bridges, following National Cycle Route 66 through industrial estates, then skirting Temple Newsam park (the loveliest part, light woodland and grass), with a super-muddy section along Beech Walk and meandering paths through Millennium Wood before the village of Garforth.
 Mostly wide and weatherproof paths with two stiles; some hills; concrete-heavy around the Thorpe Park shopping centre.
 Generally follows National Cycle Route 66 with handy signposts; mostly off-road (80-90%).
 Crosses the A1(M) by footbridge; the Springs / Thorpe Park retail park has places to eat and drink mid-route.